destiny-evidence/destiny-repository/docs/procedures/robot-automation.rst

 Request Missing Abstract
 ^^^^^^^^^^^^^^^^^^^^^^^^

-This percolator query matches only on new references that do not have an abstract, and that do have a DOI (as the abstract robot requires DOIs to function).
+This percolator query matches on references that don't have an abstract and have received a DOI.

 .. code-block:: json